mihirshah2005/tp/docs/UserGuide.md

 **A**: Automatically to `[JAR location]/data/addressbook.json` after every change.
 No manual save needed.

 **Q**: Can I edit the JSON file directly?<br>
 **A**: Yes (advanced).
-Back it up first.
-If the format becomes invalid, the app will reset to an empty file on next run.
+Back it up first (the app backs up the file, but you are encouraged to do so too).
+If the format becomes invalid, the app will use the backup file on the next run.

 **Q**: The app says "Invalid command format."
 How do I see correct usage?<br>
 **A**: Run `help` or type the command name alone (e.g., `addstu`) to see the usage message in the result panel.